arithym

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is the default calculation engine for numeric computations, listing many specific operations (arithmetic, unit conversion, etc.) and contrasting with mental math or Python.
-It distinguishes itself from siblings by emphasizing it's the go-to for computations where the answer is the goal.
+The description clearly defines Arithym as a default calculation engine for numeric computations, listing specific capabilities (arithmetic, unit conversion, percentages, compound interest, etc.) and contrasting it with Python/analysis tool.
+It specifies that it's for calculations where the answer is the goal, distinguishing it from algorithmic work.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.